List of Halloween (franchise) characters: Boyfriend of Judith Myers

 The boyfriend of Judith Myers (portrayed by David Kyle).
 His name is never revealed and he only appears in the opening scene at Judith's house on Halloween (October 31, 1963).
 During this time, he makes out with Judith in the entry way and in her family's living room after she says "My parents won't be home until ten".
 At some point he gets the feeling that they're not alone.
 However, both are unaware that six-year-old Michael Myers is watching them through a window.
 He asks Judith if they are alone and she replies "Umm...
 Michael's around here some place".
 While Judith briefly looks around the living room for Michael, her boyfriend picks up Michael's clown mask and starts goofing around which distracts Judith from her babysitting duty.
 Eventually he and Judith go upstairs to have sex.
 After they have sex, he tells Judith that it is getting late and that he has to go.
 At the last minute Judith asks him to call her the next day and he promises to do so.
 While all of this takes place, unbeknownst to him, Michael is hiding from behind a wall and peeking around the corner waiting to see when the boyfriend will leave.
 Once he does, Michael walks up the stairs and murders Judith.
 The boyfriend is never seen or mentioned again in the film.

+In the novelization of the original film, his name is Danny.
+It is also revealed that he 'came within an ace of being accused' of Judith's murder but there was no evidence, resulting in Michael rightfully being charged.